Principal Act

 • High Leverage Practices for Students with Disabilities Virtual Series

-*In accordance with the law, elementary school administrators are required to participate in early literacy and numeracy high-quality professional learning experiences.
-High-quality professional learning experiences meeting this criterion are offered by the Alabama Reading Initiative (ARI) and Office of Mathematics Improvement (OMI).
+*In accordance with the law, elementary school administrators (principals and assistant principals) are required to participate in early literacy and early numeracy high-quality professional learning experiences.

 For additional state-approved professional learning experiences offered by Regional Inservice Centers, please contact the RIC Director.
 Other professional learning experiences will be considered for state-approval from professional organizations, districts, and vendors.